spamsickle/TweetMapping/README.md

 The NCBO REST API examples are included here and modified so that you will place *your* API key in a file named ncbo_api_key.txt
 This file is in the ignore list and will not be upload to GitHub.
-However, there is an EXAMPLE_ncbo_api_key.txt that shows a fake UUID api key.
+However, there is an EXAMPLE_ncbo_api_key.txt that shows where to put your api key.
 You will need to register on the Bioportal to get your own key.
 [Documentation for the Bioportal REST API](http://data.bioontology.org/documentation) is on their website.
 The [wiki](http://www.bioontology.org/wiki/index.php/Main_Page) contains a lot of useful information as well.